connietran-dev/passport-authentication/README.md

 #### Purpose:

 * This is the default file created when the Sequelize CLI is run using `npx sequelize-cli init:models`.

 * This file reads the file system of the application with `fs`, interacts with Sequelize, and loads in the configuration of the environment created by package.json.

 * This file creates an instance of Sequelize, passes in `config` as an object, and automatically creates a `model` out of any files in the same directory as this file that end in `.js`, such as `user.js`.

 * This then loads those objects in memory, and exports these objects.
 This allows us to `require("./models")` in `server.js`.

+* A Model represents a table in the database.
+Instances of this class represent a database row.

 ## The Sign Up Process